 Mental exhaustion can lead to mistakes, and when those mistakes affect the health and wellbeing of patients, the consequences can be devastating.
 Imagine a tired nurse misinterpreting a healthcare provider’s orders to continue home medications, causing a diabetic patient to miss their insulin.
 Consider a patient who’s allergic to penicillin being mistakenly prescribed the drug to combat an infection, only to result in an allergic reaction, anaphylactic shock, or worse.

 Patient and nurse safety decrease as a result of increased errors and injuries due to fatigue.2

-Nurses have a responsibility to themselves and their patients to ensure they’re adequately rested to provide the highest quality care possible.
-Working long shifts, night shifts, and rotating shifts, as well as mandatory or voluntary overtime, contributes to nurse fatigue, accidents, mistakes, and errors.
+Nurses have a responsibility to themselves and their patients to be well-rested in order to provide the highest quality care possible.
+Working long shifts, night shifts, and rotating shifts, as well as mandatory or voluntary overtime, contributes to nurse fatigue, which results in accidents, mistakes, and errors.

 ANA weighs in

 In 2014, the American Nurses Association (ANA) revised its two 2006 position papers focused on ensuring patient safety—one addressing RNs’ responsibility to consider their level of fatigue when deciding to take on assignments beyond their regularly scheduled work day or week (including mandatory or voluntary overtime4), and the other addressing the employer’s role in promoting healthy nurse work hours in all roles and settings.